AlexandrGambarov/BonumCibum/README.md

 University project by AlexandrGambarov and Louert.

-## Описание
+## Description
 The app contains recipes of tasty dishes that are easy to prepare.

-## Команда запуска
+## Starting the app
-To start the app, download it from the official Play Market.
+To start the app, download it from the official Play Market: https://play.google.com/store/apps/details?id=com.alexlabs.bonumcibum